-Drowning Prevention and Water Safety, Children Ages Birth to 19 Years
+Drowning Prevention & Water Safety, Children Ages Birth to 19 Years

-Drowning is a leading cause of injury-related deaths in children of all age groups, with nearly 33 children ages birth to 19 years dying each year in New York State.
-Children aged one through four years are especially at risk, with 12 deaths coming from this age group alone.
-Near drowning incidents in NYS often result in lifelong medical conditions.
+Drowning is a leading cause of injury-related deaths in children of all age groups, with nearly 28 children ages birth to 19 years dying each year in New York State.
+Children aged one through four years are especially at risk, with 10 deaths coming from this age group alone.
+Near drowning incidents often result in lifelong medical conditions.

 The good news is that you, as a parent or caregiver, can play a major role in preventing drowning and near drowning incidents.